Western Carolina University: Greek life

 WCU is home to a wide range of Greek fraternities and sororities, as well as several councils and societies.
 The Greek community offers many social opportunities to enrich college life.
 Greeks get personal guidance in planning their curriculum and choosing classes and instructors, and assistance with registration and financial aid.
 Chapter study sessions, educational programs, tutoring, and study partners and teams offer support for developing and maintaining study skills.
 Greeks are recognized for their academic successes through Greek scholarship and awards programs and honor societies such as the Order of Omega.
 According to 2011–12 figures from U.S. News & World Report, 3.4% of WCU's male undergraduate students are in fraternities, while 3.6% of female undergraduate students are in sororities.

 WCU student media

-Housed in the Student Media Center (Old Student Union) on the hill area of campus are WCU's Student Media Organizations, which are open to all students and are produced by students.
+Housed in the Student Media Center (Old Student Union) on the hill area of campus are WCU's Student Media Organizations.
 The following organizations are a part of WCU Student Media: